Spiritual Dreamwork

 Interpreting Dreams

-In The Wisdom of Your Dreams, Jeremy Taylor says, "Our dreams appear 'confused' and 'pointless', in part at least, because they address possibilities of evolutionary growth and development that we are not yet sufficiently conscious of and sophisticated enough to recognize and appreciate....
+In The Wisdom of Your Dreams, Jeremy Taylor says, "Our dreams appear 'confused' and 'pointless', in part at least, because they address possibilities of evolutionary growth and development that we are not yet sufficiently conscious of and sophisticated enough to recognize and appreciate. ...
 We recognize in retrospect that our dreams were speaking about developments in our personal lives that we were not yet consciously aware of at the time."

 Remembering Dreams

-Dreams take us beyond the limited, waking ego.
-That's why dreamwork is such a valuable tool for developing consciousness.
 The main problem is remembering dreams - especially the ones that the ego doesn't want to accept.

 Any dream that has an emotional charge, such as a nightmare, is important.
 The emotion is there to shock you into remembering.
 The brain uses emotions as tags for memories.
 The more emotion there is, the more memorable the experience will be.
-Over time, as you practice recalling dreams, you may stop having nightmares because you don't need strong emotional tags to remember your dreams.
+Over time, as you practice recalling dreams, you may stop having nightmares because you no longer need strong emotional tags to remember your dreams.

 Overcoming Blocks in Dreamwork

 In a memorable OBE, I was trying to fly to another dimension, and I heard a voice in my head say, "You have to drop your baggage."
 I looked down and saw that I was holding a large carpet bag.
 It was full of limiting beliefs that were holding me back.
-I wasn't ready to let go of the beliefs at that time, so I wasn't able to reach my destination.
+I wasn't ready to let go of the beliefs, so I wasn't able to reach my destination.
 I sank back to earth, where a bunch of creepy zombies were waiting for me.
 They leered at me and grabbed my ankles, pulling me down.

 Be well,